-For the best chance of earning SSI benefits, hire an experienced Social Security benefits attorney.
+For the best chance of earning benefits from the SSI program, hire an experienced Social Security benefits attorney.
 We have the experience you need.
 Marken Law Group, PS, has helped hundreds of people obtain Supplemental Security Income benefits (SSI).

-Under Title II of the Social Security Act, SSI applicants must prove to the Social Security Administration that they are unable to work.
+Under Title II of the Social Security Act, to be eligible for SSI, applicants must prove to the Social Security Administration that they are unable to work.

 While SSI claims are similar to disability claims, SSI claims are a separate type of claim under Title XVI of the Social Security Act.
 Therefore, they require the attention to detail that Marken Law Group, PS, provides!